-Follow in the footsteps of Bob Dylan, Cat Stevens and Leonard Cohen, as well as flamenco legends including Paco de Lucía, by purchasing a guitar from Felipe Conde – the Conde family are master guitar makers who have been handcrafting their instruments for over 100 years.
-They’re not cheap – starting at €2,500 (£2,186) and reaching over €11,000 (£9,620) – but for a lifetime investment and a piece of rock history, they’re well worth the price tag.
+Follow in the footsteps of Bob Dylan, Cat Stevens and Leonard Cohen, as well as flamenco legends like Paco de Lucía, by purchasing a guitar from Felipe Conde – the Conde family are master guitar makers who have been handcrafting their instruments for more than 100 years.
+The guitars are made from woods of different colours, selected for their look and ability to produce a good sound quality.
+They’re not cheap – starting at €2,400 (£2,066) and reaching €15,000 (£12,914) – but for a lifetime investment and a piece of rock history, they’re well worth the price tag.

-The island of Menorca first started making gin when it was occupied by Great Britain in the 18th century and British soldiers wanted to enjoy the familiar taste of their favourite tipple.
-Britain left the island in 1802, but Menorca continued to make gin, with commercial brands like Xoriguer taking hold in the 20th century.
-In 1997, the drink received the official denomination ‘Gin of Menorca’, so it cannot be made anywhere else in the world.
+Menorca first started making gin when Great Britain occupied this Balearic island in the 18th century, and British soldiers wanted to enjoy the familiar taste of their favourite tipple.
+Spain took back control in 1802, but Menorca continued to make gin, with commercial brands such as Xoriguer taking hold in the 20th century.
+In 1997, the drink received the official denomination Gin of Menorca, so it cannot be made anywhere else in the world.

-The Spanish classic cold tomato soup appears on many restaurant menus, but you might be surprised to see it also features on the menu at the popular fast food chain.
-So make sure to sample some gazpacho alongside your Big Mac and you can even enjoy a beer too – Spanish McDonald’s sells cerveza, unlike chains in many other countries.
+The Spanish classic cold tomato soup is a staple of many restaurants, but you might be surprised to see it on the menu at this popular fast-food chain.
+So, when you’re out shopping, make sure you sample some gazpacho alongside your Big Mac.
+You can even enjoy a beer – the Spanish McDonald’s sell cerveza, unlike those in many other countries.

 They might seem like a bit of a stereotype, but a handmade Spanish fan, or abanico, is one of the most beautiful gifts to take home and it can even be practical when it’s hot.
 It’s common to see women of all ages carrying a fan in Spain’s big cities, as it’s one of the cheapest, quickest and easiest ways to cool down.